ricardohsmello/kotlin-ktor-mongodb-vector-search/README.md

 # kotlin-coroutine-ktor-mongodb
 # Overview

 Welcome to the Fitness Tracker App repository!
 This application is designed to help users track their fitness activities and progress.

-Whether you are a beginner or a fitness enthusiast, this app provides a user-friendly interface to log and monitor your workouts.
+The main objective of this project is to leverage coroutine capabilities with Kotlin, the Kotlin coroutine MongoDB driver, and the Ktor framework while integrating Koin for dependency injection.
+This aims to demonstrate best practices and efficient utilization of these technologies within a real-world fitness tracking application.

 ## Built with